Training Manual

 Before You Begin

-Complete Lesson 3.3: Reading Product Information and Pricing.
+Complete Lesson 3.3: Selecting Product Variants first.

 Walkthrough